Shura-X/shooter-game/README.md

 # shooter-game
 This is one of my projects to polish my JS-skills.
-But it is still playable game to spend some time.
+But it is still a playable game to spend some time.

 ## Installation
 This project works in browser environment.
 But staic server is required to run the module system.